adam-fraga/musiciansApp/README.md

 # musiciansApp
-"Training with solidity, and truffle framework for smart contract"
+"Training with solidity, test in JS, and truffle framework for smart contract"